queeno/dob-api/README.md

   <img src="img/app_diagram.png?raw=true" alt="App architectural overview"/>
 </p>

-The application has been written in Go 1.12 following a bottom-up approach.
+The application has been written following a bottom-up approach.

-The above diagram shows the logical building blocks, or in Go terms, *packages*.
+The diagram above shows the logical building blocks, or in Go terms, *packages*.
-Each package contains one or more classes, which implement its functionality and least one public interface, which allows these classes to be plugged interchangeably to supporting objects.
+Each package contains one or more classes, which implement functionality described by interfaces, which allows these classes to be plugged interchangeably and ease testing.

-The *db* package provides DB integration functionality.
-This is described by the following interface:
+The *db* package provides database integration functionality.
+It implements the following public interface:

 ```go
 type Database interface {